r1b/bqe/README.md

 `bqe` understands a restricted subset of **BigQuery** Pipe SQL syntax:

 - All pipe operator syntax is fully supported
-- All traditional syntax that is redundant in Pipe SQL is either constrained or unsupported
+- All traditional syntax is either restricted or unsupported
-  - Constrained syntax
+  - Restricted syntax
-    - Top-level SELECT is preserved to support DISTINCT and projection of values
+    - SELECT clauses cannot contain ALL or DISTINCT
-    - All FROM clauses must have exactly one table expression
+      - Instead, use the DISTINCT pipe operator
-      - PIVOT, UNPIVOT, TABLESAMPLE and JOIN (including comma CROSS JOIN) are unsupported
+    - FROM clauses cannot contain PIVOT, UNPIVOT, TABLESAMPLE or JOIN (including comma CROSS JOIN)
+      - Instead, chain the corresponding pipe operator(s)
   - Unsupported syntax
     - WHERE
     - GROUP BY